 Multiple star systems are also common, containing three or even more stars.
-For example, Castor (α Geminorum), is in fact a sextuple star system, consisting of an inner pair of binaries, with a third binary orbiting around the inner pair of binaries.
+For example, Castor ( $\alpha$ Geminorum), is in fact a sextuple star system, consisting of an inner pair of binaries, with a third binary orbiting around the inner pair of binaries.

-(orbits not to scale)
+The University of Sydney (orbits not to scale) Page 11